Gorilla Trekking In Rwanda

 The families are known as Susa, Igisha, Karisimbi, Sabyinyo, Amahoro, Agashya, Kwitonda, Umubano, Hirwa, Bwenge, Ugyenda and Muhoza.

 Hikes up to their various locations can last anything from 30 minutes to four or more hours, reaching an altitude of between 2,500m and 4,000m.
-Porters are available to carry backpacks and cameras, as well as to offer a helping hand along the route.
+Porters are available to carry backpacks and cameras, as well as to offer a helping hand along the route while Gorilla Trekking In Rwanda.

 10% of the revenue from the permits is channelled towards local communities, to build schools and health centres, as well as roads.
 There is a compensation fund for local farmers should any gorillas damage their crops, which helps to ensure peaceful co-existence.

-Gorilla tracking also provides employment for many locals, from rangers and trackers to porters, drivers and staff at tourist lodges.
+Gorilla tracking IN rWANDA also provides employment for many locals, from rangers and trackers to porters, drivers and staff at tourist lodges.

 For those interested in tracing the footsteps of Dian Fossey, her tomb is a 30-minute drive from the park headquarters and then two or three hours hike through the forest, to above 3,000m altitude.